 need to be paid before graduation.
 Call 735-2341 to inquire about your status.

 Nothing puts a damper on the excitement of graduation like finding out you have a missing or incomplete course.
-To avoid this, Registrar Remy Cristobal says students can track their progress using the “Program Evaluation” tool on WebAdvisor but, most importantly, students should meet with their program advisors at least one semester prior to their expected graduation date.
+To avoid this, Cristobal says students can track their progress using the “Program Evaluation” tool on WebAdvisor, but, most importantly, students should meet with their program advisers at least one semester prior to their expected graduation date.